kriasoft/app-starter-kit/CONTRIBUTING.md

-# Contributing to HTML5 Boilerplate
+# Contributing to Web App Boilerplate

-♥ [HTML5 Boilerplate](http://html5boilerplate.com) and want to get involved?
+♥ **Web App Boilerplate** and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution